 8 Ideas for better engagement with your remote workers

-Organisations need to adapt to this ‘new normal’ and as well as including embracing new ways of working, it also means adapting the way that management and HR interact and communicate with employees.
+Organizations need to adapt to this ‘new normal’ and as well as including embracing new ways of working, it also means adapting the way that management and HR interact and communicate with employees.

-Although the attractions of working remotely - no commute, easier childcare etc - are plentiful, even its biggest advocates would have to admit that on the downside, there can be a disconnect that generally doesn’t happen when all employees are working in the office.
+Although the attractions of working remotely - no commute, easier childcare etc. - are plentiful, even its biggest advocates would have to admit that on the downside, there can be a disconnect that generally doesn’t happen when all employees are working in the office.